g-jgreen/documentation/content/usage/tasks-and-templates.md

 Whenever the logic of a task is evaluated, it is checked whether the sensor to which the actuator is attached has gone through a state change, e.g. from state A to state B.
 There is a special symbol *:

-* For a state change: * -> A, the actuator will trigger if the state changes from any state different from A to A (so it will not trigger if the previous state was A).
+* For a state change : * -> A, the actuator will trigger if the state changes from any state different from A to A (so it will not trigger if the previous state was A).
 The actuator will also trigger if the previous state was not 100% known , e.g. before the first sensor observation or because the eviction time of the sensor was exceeded (see below for more details on eviction time).
-* For a state change: A-> *, the actuator will trigger if the state changes from state A to any other state (so it will not trigger if the new state is A).
+* For a state change : A-> *, the actuator will trigger if the state changes from state A to any other state (so it will not trigger if the new state is A).

 ### Combining state trigger and state change trigger